wernerfred/docker-mailserver/docs/content/config/user-management/aliases.md

 Please read the [Postfix documentation on virtual aliases](http://www.postfix.org/VIRTUAL_README.html#virtual_alias) first.

-You can use [`setup.sh`](https://github.com/docker-mailserver/docker-mailserver/wiki/Setup-docker-mailserver-using-the-script-setup.sh#alias) instead of creating and editing files manually.
+You can use [`setup.sh`][docs-setupsh] instead of creating and editing files manually.
 Aliases are managed in `/tmp/docker-mailserver/postfix-virtual.cf`.
 An alias is a _full_ email address that will either be:

 * delivered to an existing account registered in `/tmp/docker-mailserver/postfix-accounts.cf`
 * redirected to one or more other email addresses